 LOVE me some Shrimp and Grits!

-Not only is this simple dish amazingly yummy and robust with flavor, it’s also super easy to make.
+Not only is this simple dish amazingly yummy and robust with incredible flavor, but it’s also super easy to make.

-The entire meal can be made in about 30 minutes which makes it a no-brainer for us when we have shrimp on hand.
+The entire meal can be made in about 30 minutes which makes it a no-brainer for us when we have plump and ready-to-enjoy shrimp on hand.
 And we intentionally have shrimp on hand.

 We like our grits creamy and cheesy in our house because…well…yum.
 And, really, why not?